fshowalter/movielog-archive/reviews/dangerous-mission-1954.md

 :grade: D+
 :pull_quote: ""
 ---
+_Dangerous Mission_ opens with a murder.
+We see a man playing a piano in a deserted club.
+A man approaches.
+There's a gunshot and we hear a woman scream.

+Next we're in a posh high-rise office.
+A man sits smoking a cigarette in a chair with his back to us.
+Other men pace around him.
+There was a witness, they say.
+The DA thinks he can make the case stick.
+The man needs to take care of it.

+Next we're outside Montana's Glacier National Park. ? played by Victor Mature checks in at the gate.
+After he pulls away, the guard, seemingly alarmed radios up to the park ranger, played by William Bendix.

 Synopsis: After witnessing a mob hit, a woman flees to Montana’s Glacier Park, where she meets a photographer (Vincent Price) and an ex-marine (Victor Mature).

 Dangerous Mission is somewhat similar to <a href= "/browse/reviews/the-las-vegas-story-1952/">The Las Vegas Story</a>.
 Both feature Victor Mature and Vincent Price and both are showcases for their respective locales.